LBHackney-IT/evidence-api/README.md

-# LBH Base API
+# Evidence API

-Base API is a boilerplate code for being reused for new APIs for LBH
+Evidence API is a Platform API to allow services to request and upload evidence from members of the borough.

 ## Stack

 - .NET Core as a web framework.
 - nUnit as a test framework.

-## Dependencies

--   Universal Housing Simulator

 ## Contributing